 Patients from outside of Auckland will be assessed by their local paediatrician and discussion made with the on call paediatric gastroenterologist & hepatologist at Starship.
 Appropriate arrangements for transfer to Starship can then be made if needed.

 If your child has a less urgent problem, a letter of referral is sent to our department.
 A senior doctor will look at the letter and a decision is made based on the information provided in the letter.
-Possible outcomes include:
+We are not able to see all children referred to us and many conditions can be looked after by general paediatricians.
+Possible outcomes from referral include:

 - Outpatient clinic appointment: